forax/virtual-bean/README.md

   }
 ```

-Then we can register or unregister the logging interceptor
+The `main` shows an example of registering and then unregistering the logging interceptor
 ```java
   public static void main(String[] args) {
     var lookup = MethodHandles.lookup();